GOFUVI/hf_eouls_geoparquet_stac_specs/README.md

 Workflow DOI: pending publication · Dataset DOI: pending publication
 This branch synchronizes MeteoGalicia model outputs, performs kriging/nearest-neighbor interpolation on dense grids, and exposes the hourly GeoParquet shards together with metadata JSON files and diagnostic plots in its own STAC catalog tree.
 It intentionally remains a standalone branch that does not feed the HF-Radar wind-resource chain yet; nevertheless, it adheres to the same GeoParquet/STAC conventions so it can be integrated once the MeteoGalicia deliverables receive their DOIs and downstream consumers are ready to ingest the interpolated winds.

+Cross-document validation of these seven workflows is summarised in the [Cross-Document Validation Checklist](docs/cross_document_validation_checklist.md), which lists the exact sections across README, overview, GeoParquet specs, and STAC specs that describe each processing line.

 ## GeoParquet Specification
 The [GeoParquet specification](geoparquet_specs.md) details how geometry columns, coordinate reference systems, and file-level metadata are encoded.
 It follows GeoParquet v1.1.0, including optional fields like polygon orientation and edge type to ensure interoperability across tools.